Mahmood-Hussain/generative-evaluation-prdc/README.md

 ### __This is a fork of original repository with some extra features like CLI, VGG16__
+With the help of this package, it is simple to calculate the ```prdc``` score on your custom datasets.
+Additionally, it supports the ```R64, R4096, and T4096``` scoring systems from the original study.
+By just including a directory path in the options, you may easily execute it on custom datasets.
+See the illustration below.

 <p>The requirements are necessary because dataloaders are written in pytorch and models are downloaded from torchvision.</p>